 Each year, the Committee reviews hundreds of statutory instruments.
-The legal advisors to the Committee conduct the initial review of instruments and bring non-conforming instruments to the attention of the Committee.
-Where a problem is found, the Committee’s staff writes to the department responsible for the regulation, identifying the issue, requesting its position and requesting an amendment to rectify the problem, where appropriate.
+Counsel to the Committee conduct the initial review of instruments and bring non-conforming instruments to the attention of the Committee.
+Where a problem is found, the Committee’s staff writes to the department or agency responsible for the regulation, identifying the issue, requesting its position and requesting an amendment to rectify the problem, where appropriate.

 The Committee attempts to resolve problems found in regulations by corresponding with the department or agency responsible for the regulation.
-If the Committee feels an impasse has been reached in its negotiations with a department, it will then write to the Minister in question in an attempt to resolve the issue.
+If the Committee feels an impasse has been reached in its negotiations, it will then write to the Minister in question in an attempt to resolve the issue.
 Only when this process does not yield a satisfactory solution will the Committee consider making a report to both Houses, and possibly recommending disallowance.

 Recent reports of the Committee include the following: